1ucky40nc3/pwa_ble_client_time_series_data/README.md

 We implement the PWA client using HTML, CSS and JS.
 No build step is required to deploy the code in the [src](./src) directory.
 We use [deno] to testing, static analysis and documentation purposes.

+The BLE client expects that the server implements one service for time serial data.
+The service has one characteristic with the `notify` and `read` properties.
+The characteristic has values that may be interpreted as integers type data as part of a time series.
+The UUID of the service and characteristic can be found in the [configuration](#configuration).

+> **Tip:** This project is currently configured to work with the [PlatformIO ESP32-S3-DevKitC-1 Bluetooth Low Energy Server](https://github.com/1ucky40nc3/pio_esp32s3_devkit_ble) out of the box.

 ## Getting Started

 You need to install the following requirements: